Clogheen, County Tipperary

 Clogheen is a village in County Tipperary, Ireland.
-The census of 2016 recorded the population at 478 people.
+The 2016 census recorded the population at 478 people.

 Location

 It lies in the Galtee-Vee Valley with the Galtee Mountains to the north and the Knockmealdowns in close proximity to the south.
 The River Tar which is a tributary of the Suir runs through the village.
 It is located on the R665 and R668 regional roads.
 The nearest large towns are Cahir and Mitchelstown, approximately 14 and 20 kilometres away, respectively.